 It should have been a revolution.
 The research of neuroscientist Dr. Lisa Feldman Barrett about emotions.
 Neuroscientists, therapists and psychologists should have shouted it from the rooftops and developed new methods, techniques and therapies in the past few years, based on this newly acquired knowledge.
 But unfortunately it seems a lot of people in the field haven’t yet acquired the new knowledge and still base their models and statements on old research.

 How emotions are made

-I don’t know the answer, but I do know it needs to change.
+That needs to change.
 It’s like holding onto the idea that the earth is flat, when three years earlier someone discovered that the earth is round.
 Therefore: order Barret’s brilliant book ‘How Emotions Are Made’, read this article and share this knowledge!
 It is of vital importance in the fields of psychology, neurology, law and medicine, as well as in your personal life and relationships.